Ford-Class vs. Nimitz-Class: A U.S. Navy Aircraft Carrier 'Showdown'

--For landing, the Nimitz uses the MK 7 Aircraft recovery system, whereas the Ford utilizes the Advanced Arresting Gear System (AAG), capable of handling a broader range of aircraft with less manpower and maintenance.
+-For landing, the Nimitz employs the MK 7 Aircraft Recovery System, whereas the Ford uses the Advanced Arresting Gear (AAG) system, designed to handle a wider range of aircraft with less maintenance.

 Since the invention of the aircraft carrier in the early twentieth century, the general design of the hallmark vessel has remained unchanged.
 Aircraft carriers are, invariably, a vessel built to transport, launch, and land aircraft.